abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Why yet another library
 If you are working on a small utility or large project in C++, this library can be handy.
 Its based on single header and does not require linking or installation.
 You can import into your project as if its part of your project.
-This library has been designed with various thoughts in mind (i.e, portibility, performance, usability, features and easy to setup).
+This library has been designed with various thoughts in mind (i.e, portability, performance, usability, features and easy to setup).

 Why yet another library?
 Well, answer is pretty straight forward, use it as if you wrote it so you can fix issues (if any) as you go or raise them on github.
 In addition to that, I have not seen any logging library based on single-header with such a design where you can configure on the go and get the same performance.
 I have seen other single-header logging libraries for C++ but either they use external libraries, e.g, boost, Qt to support certain features like threading, regular expression or date etc. This library has everything built-in to prevent usage of external libraries, not that I don't like those libraries, in fact I love them, but because not all projects use these libraries, I couldn't take risk of depending on them.